 Welcome to our AP US History class,

-We study US History from the era of European expansion to the present-day.
+We study US History from the Pre-Columbian era to the present-day.
 In US History Studies, the course begins after the Civil War and the process of Reconstruction has ended, so our course is much more comprehensive.
 Compared to a dual-credit class, which is primarily lecture-based, the course will go into much greater depth and detail about the subtleties and nuances that are to be found in studying our nation's past.
 The course will study the history of our nation from a multiplicity of points of view, plus, it will have a tremendous emphasis on the development of higher-college-level reading, writing and research skills as we study each unit.

 Best wishes- Coach Long